By now, you must’ve heard about the Integrated Shield Plan.

 The pros with international is well, you’re covered for other countries.
 However, the premiums that you pay tend to be much higher.
 In comparison to a local health insurance like the IP, the premiums are affordable but the coverage is meant to be in Singapore.
 So it ultimately depends on your needs.

-If you’re a Singaporean or a PR, you’re able to get an IP for your dependents if they have valid passes in Singapore.
+If you’re a citizen or a permanent resident, you’re able to get an IP for your dependents if they have valid passes in Singapore.

-You may also use your MediSave to pay for such plans.
+You may also use your own MediSave to pay for such plans.

-There may be slight differences administratively, but the core benefits still stay the same.
+There may be slight administrative differences, but the core benefits still stay the same.

 Company/Group Insurance vs Private Medical Plan